42 candidates with serious criminal cases will fight Phase V of Jharkhand polls

 Out of the 237 candidates analysed, 58 have pending criminal cases, while 42 have declared serious criminal cases against them says a report by the Association for Democratic Reforms.

-Among the major parties, 7(44%) out of 16 candidates analysed from BJP, 5(31%) out of 16 candidates analysed from JVM(P), 3(25%) out of 12 candidates analysed from BSP, 6(55%) out of 11 candidates analysed from JMM,2(50%) out of 4 candidates analysed from INC and 2(17%) out of 12 candidates analysed from AJSU party have declared criminal cases against themselves in their affidavits.
+Among the major parties, 7(44 per cent) out of 16 candidates analysed from BJP, 5(31 per cent) out of 16 candidates analysed from JVM(P), 3(25 per cent) out of 12 candidates analysed from BSP, 6(55 per cent) out of 11 candidates analysed from JMM,2(50 per cent) out of 4 candidates analysed from INC and 2(17 per cent) out of 12 candidates analysed from AJSU party have declared criminal cases against themselves in their affidavits.

 Jharkhand Assembly Election UPDATES: 61.19 per cent voter turnout in third phase